 Ontario Inc. has earned a 100% interest in eight mining permits (the "Oko property") by making payments totaling US\$750,000 over a 4-year period that ended December 22, 2021, and paying a US\$1 million advance on the 2.5% Net Smelter Return ("NSR") on all marketable minerals derived from the Oko property that is held by the former owner.
 The Company has the option to acquire the NSR for US\$4 million.
-Commencing in November 2019 and up to the date of this MD&A, 378 diamond drill holes have been completed by the Company on the Oko property.
+Commencing in November 2019 and up to the date of this MD&A, 380 diamond drill holes have been completed by the Company on the Oko property.

 Additionally, Ontario Inc. entered into an option agreement to acquire 100% interests in four claims (the "Ghanie claims"), totaling 3,280 acres, which are contiguous to the southeastern extent of the Oko property.
 The Company has earned a 100% interest in the Ghanie claims by making payments totaling US\$315,000 over a 4-year period that ended November 22, 2023, and the former owner has retained a 2% NSR.
 The Company has the option to acquire the NSR for US\$2 million.
-To the date of this MD&A, 207 diamond drill holes have been completed on the Ghanie claims.
+To the date of this MD&A, 262 diamond drill holes have been completed on the Ghanie claims.

 G2 also indirectly entered into an option agreement on November 19, 2021, in respect of the 7,154 acre "Amsterdam properties".
 The properties are northeast of the OKO main blocks and cover the NE extension of a poly-deformed greenstone belt that contains the high-grade OKO Main Zone discovery.
 The properties have never been subject to modern, systematic exploration techniques and are interpreted to have identical property-scale tectonic fabrics as recognized in the Oko-Aremu district.
 The G2 geological team believes it may form part of the source area for the prolific alluvial field of the Oko-Aremu district, which has one of the largest artisanal surface mining footprints in the highly prospective Guiana Shield.
 G2 intends to continue to advance a full sequence exploration program for this area, which commenced in June 2022, in order to generate drill targets.
-Although no further exploration was conducted during the year ended May 31, 2023, or the year ended May 31, 2024, to date a systematic stream sediment sampling program has been completed over the properties, and follow up mapping, soil sampling and ground geophysics was commenced in December 2023.
+A soil sampling program was conducted as a follow up to stream sediment anomalies.
+The Company is still awaiting assays from this program.

-In respect to the option agreement on the Amsterdam properties, the equivalent of US\$100,000 was paid upon signing and a 100% interest in such properties may be acquired by making additional payments totaling US\$1,075,000 on or before November 19, 2025 (US\$475,000 paid) and having a reputable third party determine that the properties have a mineral resource of more than 150,000 ounces of gold in a technical report prepared in accordance with NI 43-101 standards.
+In respect to the option agreement on the Amsterdam properties, the equivalent of US\$100,000 was paid upon signing and a 100% interest in such properties may be acquired by making additional payments totaling US\$1,075,000 on or before November 19, 2025 (US\$775,000 paid) and having a reputable third party determine that the properties have a mineral resource of more than 150,000 ounces of gold in a technical report prepared in accordance with NI 43-101 standards.
 The owner retains a 2.5% NSR, which can be acquired for US\$3 million.
 The option agreement terminates if the option is not exercised before November 19, 2028.